Student Agenda

 Under the direction of their School Boards, principals take a leadership role in the daily operation of a school.
 They provide this leadership by:

-• Modeling Christian behaviours founded in Catholic tradition;
+• Modelling Christian behaviours founded in Catholic tradition;

 • Demonstrating care for the school community and a commitment to academic excellence in a safe teaching and learning environment;